Dismiss Modal

 We offer a very well-rounded program to meet the needs of those interested in pursuing subspecialty fellowships, primary care or hospital medicine.

 The WakeMed Internal Medicine Residency Program is happy to have IMGs apply for our residency program.
 Applicants need to have graduated from medical school within the last 5 years.
-However, we are unfortunately unable to sponsor visas at this time.
+However, we do not sponsor visas.

 Residents in the WakeMed Internal Medicine Residency Program can expect to spend most of their rotations at the WakeMed Raleigh Campus.
-There will be some rotations at WakeMed North hospitals as well as at our healthplexes for subspecialty and ED rotations.
-For continuity clinic, residents will work at a local FQHC, Advance Community Health, under the supervision of WakeMed Internal Medicine faculty members.
-In addition, the location of electives will depend on the subspecialty that the resident chooses to pursue and the availability of that subspecialty during that particular rotation.
+There will be some rotations at WakeMed North Hospital as well as our healthplexes for subspecialty and emergency medicine rotations.
+In addition, some rotations have clinical experiences in community settings off the WakeMed campus.

 WakeMed Residency Tour from WakeMed Health & Hospitals on Vimeo.

-While the 2021 class will be WakeMed’s first cohort of residents to have WakeMed as their sponsoring institution, we’ve been a participating site for training residents for over 45 years.
-Over that time, many residents have enjoyed their time here enough to stay.
-Many of our faculty trained at WakeMed either as a medical student or as a resident.
+In our 50 years of training residents many have enjoyed their time enough to stay on as attending physicians.
+Many of our faculty trained at WakeMed either as a medical student or resident.

 Regardless of what kind of activities you are interested in, Raleigh’s got it!
 We have sports teams (professional and NCAA), outdoor spaces, fantastic food options, live shows, a plethora of museums, and lots of places for families to spend time together.
-Raleigh is also within three hours of the Blue Ridge Mountains and the coast, so it’s a pretty amazing spot to spend the next three years!
+Raleigh is also within three hours of the Blue Ridge Mountains and the coast, so it’s an amazing area to spend the next three years!

-WakeMed is the sponsoring institution for the WakeMed Internal Medicine Residency Program, but WakeMed also has educational affiliations with medical training programs at UNC-Chapel Hill School of Medicine, Campbell University School of Osteopathic Medicine and Duke University School of Medicine.
-On the internal medicine teaching services are UNC medical students and residents along with Campbell medical and PA students.
+WakeMed is the sponsoring institution for the WakeMed Internal Medicine Residency Program, but WakeMed also has educational affiliations with medical training programs at UNC School of Medicine, Campbell University School of Osteopathic Medicine and Duke University School of Medicine.
+The internal medicine teaching services include UNC medical students and residents along with Campbell medical and PA students.